Drug Detox in Connecticut

 Services provided:

-• IOT, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detox
+• Outpatient treatment, intensive outpatient treatment and outpatient detox services

-• Buprenorphine maintenance, buprenorphine for pain management and buprenorphine detox
+• Buprenorphine detox, methadone maintenance and buprenorphine for pain management

 • Opioid Detox

-Connecticut Counseling Centers Inc Methadone Maintenance/treatment provides drug detox in Waterbury, CT, 06705 zip code.
+Connecticut Counseling Centers Inc Waterbury Methadone Program Detox is a drug detox facility in Waterbury, CT, 06705 zip code.

 Address: 4 Midland Road, Waterbury, CT 06705 in New Haven County